 Compared to PICAs, MSCAs had more work experience both overall and in the ward (Table 5).
 Both PICAs and MSCAs had low betweenness centralities compared to the top-five re-nominated leaders (Table 5).

-The fact that there was no difference in hand hygiene compliance between the two study arms was a major finding of the intervention strategy of the overall study (YF Lee et al., submitted, see Additional file 1).
+The fact that there was no difference in hand hygiene compliance between the two study arms was a major finding of the intervention strategy of the overall study (Lee YF et al. Hand hygiene promotion delivered by change agents—Two attitudes, similar outcome. forthcoming).
 Qualitative Q&A sessions provided in-depth insight into perceptions of leadership styles by HCWs, while quantitative social network analysis explained relationships of complex interactions in work teams.
 The methods complemented each other and provided a picture of socially cohesive work teams with staff nominating socially well-connected peers, while preferring the status-quo of a strict, even authoritarian, leadership style for hand hygiene promotion.

 The little interaction between HCWs, the low number of re-nominated leaders (2/5), and the low nominator-nominee ties suggest that the networks in both study arms were highly hierarchical.
 The average short distance between the HCWs suggested that both work teams were cohesive.
 However, poor reciprocity and low ties (interactions) suggested that the HCWs did not rely on each other for assistance, at least not for hand hygiene.

 Two of the five re-nominated leaders in both study arms had been identified as change agents.
 Their re-nomination supports the diffusion of innovation theory hypothesis that change agents are early adopters who make change acceptable for their peers.
 In the context of facilitating the adoption of good hand hygiene practice behaviour, these change agents were important for linking disconnected HCWs towards hand hygiene practice.